ladybug-tools/spider-gbxml-fixer/README.md

 <details>
 <summary class=sumHeader title="How to use Atrax" >Instructions / usage / things you can do using this script</summary>

+Overview of the Spider menu system

+* The left menu is composed of several panels that resemble the drop-down menus in desktop programs.
+The panels are 'File', 'Settings' and 'Help'.
+The 'Edit' menu in Fixer is the main content window
+* Every menu panel has its own JavaScript file or files that includes help and other useful information in a pop-up window
+* Click on any of the '?' links to see the pop-up window at top right - each with:
+	* Short description of the module
+	* Link to source code for the module
+	* Wish list / to do items
+	* Issues list- bugs we know about
+	* Change log - see what's new
+* Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
+	* Useful feature on a tablet or phone
+* Click the Octocat icon to view or edit the source code on GitHub
+* Click on title in the left menu to reload the web page
+	* Reloads the data file if the source is a URL

-Opening files and saving changes
+**File Menu** - Opening files and saving changes

+* 'Open gbXML sample files' - click to access the Spider gbXML sample files
+	* Then click any of the buttons to to view a list of files you can open
+	* Click a file title to load it
-* Click 'Choose file' and load a gbXML files or a ZIP file containing a gbXML file
+* 'Open gbXML or ZIP file' - click 'Choose file' and load a gbXML files or a ZIP file containing a gbXML file
 	* Drag & drop a gbXML or ZIP file to the area inside the dotted lines in the left menu
-* Click 'Open gbXML sample files' to access the Spider gbXML sample files
-	* Then click any of the buttons to a obtain a list of files you can open
-* Click on the 'Save file' to save any changes you have made to a new file
+* 'Save file' - Click on to save any changes you have made to a new file
 	* You may save the changes either to an XML file or and XML file compressed into a ZIP file

+**Edit menu**

-Checking and fixing errors
+* Checking and fixing errors in main content area
-* Once a file is opened a menu appears in the main content area that allows yo to identify and fix any issues found in the file
+* Once a file is opened a menu appears in the main content area that allows you to identify and fix any issues found in the file
 * Clicking any of the titles displays the text and runs the checking routines
 	* Click 'Run all checks' to open all the modules' text and run all the checks.
 This may take quite a while on large files
 * There are a numbers of types of errors to be check and needs its own style of user interface
 	* Streamlining amd homogenizing the workflows of the modules is a work-in-progress.
 Please do report issues and insights
 * In some workflows an Air surface type with duplicate adjacent spaces is acceptable.
 You may adjust the settings so an error is not issued.

-Menu system
-* Click on any of the '?' links to see a pop-up menu at top right with
-	* Short description of the module
-	* Link to source code for the module
-	* Wish list / to do items
-	* Issues list
-	* Change log
-* Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
-* Click the Octocat icon to view or edit the source code on GitHub
-* Click on title in the menu to reload the web page
+**Settings menu**
-* Click on 'Select Them and choose a [Bootswatch]( https://bootswatch.com/ ) theme such as 'United'
+* Click on 'Select Theme and choose a [Bootswatch]( https://bootswatch.com/ ) theme such as 'United'

+**Help menu**
-* Click on 'Footer / Help' to see the links to many support files
+* Click to see the links to many support files

 Debugging
 * Press Control-U/Command-Option-U to view the source code